quitesimpleorg/exile.h/README.md

 ## Status
 No release yet, experimental, API is unstable, builds will break on updates of this library.

-Currently, it's mainly evolving from the needs of my other projects.
+Currently, it's mainly evolving from the needs of my other projects which use exile.h.

 ## Motivation and Background
 exile.h unlocks existing Linux mechanisms to facilitate isolation of processes from resources.
 Limiting the scope of what programs can do helps defending the rest of the system when a process gets under attacker's control (when classic mitigations such as ASLR etc. failed).
 To this end, OpenBSD has the pledge() and unveil() functions available.
 Those functions are helpful mitigation mechanisms, but such accessible ways are unfortunately not readily available on Linux.
 This is where exile.h steps in.